SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 as discussed in <doc:Protocols#Class-Only-Protocols>.

 `DiceGame.Delegate` provides three methods for tracking the progress of a game.
-These three methods have been incorporated into the game logic within the `play()` method above, and are called when a new game starts, a new turn begins, or the game ends.
+These three methods are incorporated into the game logic in the `play(rounds:)` method above.
+The `DiceGame` class calls its delegate methods when a new game starts, a new turn begins, or the game ends.

-Because the `delegate` property is an *optional* `DiceGame.Delegate`, the `play()` method uses optional chaining each time it calls a method on the delegate, as discussed in <doc:OptionalChaining>.
+Because the `delegate` property is an *optional* `DiceGame.Delegate`, the `play(rounds:)` method uses optional chaining each time it calls a method on the delegate, as discussed in <doc:OptionalChaining>.
-If the `delegate` property is nil, these delegate calls fail gracefully and without error.
+If the `delegate` property is nil, these delegate calls are just skipped.
 If the `delegate` property is non-nil, the delegate methods are called, and are passed the `DiceGame` instance as a parameter.